ajgates42/alexandergates/content/authors/gates/_index.md

 - Visitors
 ---

-My research explores *how interconnectedness shapes the social, scientific, and business world around us*.
-I employ a highly multidisciplinary approach---combining tools and techniques from Computational Social Science, Data Science, and Network Science with theory from Sociology and Management Science.
+My research explores *how interconnectedness shapes the social, scientific, and business world around us.*  I employ a highly multidisciplinary approach---combining tools and techniques from Computational Social Science, Data Science, and Network Science with theory from Sociology.